MagnumNight/PulsePoint/README.md

 #### Resources:
 Allows users to get the help they need.

-### License
+### License:
-This project is licensed under the MIT License - see the LICENSE.txt file for details.
+This project is licensed under the Apache License - please look at the LICENSE.txt file for details.